murugaiyan/ERC20-BOT/README.md

   - npm run start-bsc-mainnet - this will launch dbot web application on browser localhost:3000
 - start using bot features from UI

+Note: correct private key in .env.xxxxxxx file needs to be updated before running this app.
+Otherwise this application won't work.
 BSC Mainnet:
 npm run start-bsc-mainnet
 BSC-Testnet